Abstract

 FormulationBench

-The dataset also includes 96 reformulation pairs (70 positive and 26 negative examples), with a machine-checked Lean 4 reformulation4 proof for every positive pair.
+The dataset also includes 89 reformulation pairs (63 positive and 26 negative examples), with a machine-checked Lean 4 reformulation4 proof for every positive pair.
+Our reformulation definition is only meaningful on NP-hard problems, so the experiments use the 54 pairs (42 positive, 12 negative) belonging to the 16 NP-hard problems.

 These formulations are more challenging than those in previous datasets, requiring reasoning about general cutting plane families and meaningfully different modeling techniques.